CSE237SP2021/project-manyrubrics/README.md

 ## Iteration 2

 ### What user stories were completed this iteration?
+-Issue #4: A student should be able to test what grade they will receive in a class by putting in their scores.

 ### What user stories do you intend to complete next iteration?
+-Issue #5: A teacher should be able to get a file with their students' final grades

 ### Is there anything that you implemented but doesn't currently work?